 Wastage that occurs from coating application is from overspray and from left-over mixed material in containers, spray equipment and hoses.
 The relative volume of material waste can vary widely, depending on materials estimation accuracy, application technique, applicator care and other factors.
-Leftover mixed material is allowed to harden and the resultant hard waste is non-toxic and safe to dispose of in non-hazardous industrial hard-rubbish collections.
-Residual material in spray equipment and hoses are washed out with solvents (or water in the case of waterborne IOZS).
-In current industry practice, washout solvent is allowed to evaporate into the atmosphere, where it can contribute to the greenhouse effect.
-Potentially, solvents could be distilled off to leave hard, non-hazardous waste.
+Leftover mixed material is allowed to harden and the resultant non-toxic hard waste is safe to dispose of in nonhazardous industrial hard-rubbish collections.
+Substrate to be painted Degreasing Detergent -Water Rinse Water - Contaminated water Spent abrasive Abrasive Blast Cleaning Abrasive -Metal & rust particles Inorganic -Spray Painting Zinc Silicate Product The Basic Process of Coating Steel With Inorganic Zinc Silicate Residual material in spray equipment and hoses are washed out with solvents (or water in the case of AQUAGALV®) In current industry practice, washout solvent is generally allowed to evaporate into the atmosphere, where it can contribute to the greenhouse effect.
+Potentially, solvents could be distilled off to leave no liquid waste at all, only hard, non-hazardous waste.
 The recovered solvent could be reused for subsequent washing out hoses and spray equipment.
-Alternatively, industry may instead choose to embrace waterborne technology.
-EMISSIONS The primary pollutant from the abrasive blast cleaning process is particulate matter (PM).
+Alternatively, industry may instead choose to embrace waterborne IOZ such as AQUAGALV®.
+Emissions The primary pollutant from the abrasive blast cleaning process is particulate matter (PM).
 Different blast media produce different levels of PM; choice of blast medium can reduce PM by 90%.
-Some types of blast media can be recovered and reused.
-Particulate matter from materials containing greater than 2% crystalline silica can cause silicosis (scarring of the lungs) if regularly inhaled and therefore has been banned.
+Some blast media can be recovered and reused.

+Dulux[®] PC TECH NOTES PROTECTIVE COATINGS DULUX PROTECTIVE COATINGS TECHNICAL INFORMATION AND ADVICE ESD & Galvanic Corrosion Protection 2.3.4 Particulate matter from materials containing greater than 2% crystalline silica can cause silicosis (a stiffening and scarring of the lungs) and therefore has been banned.
 The most commonly used blast media are steel grit and garnet.
 Neither produces silicosis-related dust.
 Steel grit is recyclable.
+In open-blast operations, garnet is the abrasive medium of choice.

 Inhalation of PM can be prevented by the use of dust extraction units and regulation face-masks fitted with dust filters.
-Solvent-borne IOZS release VOC into the atmosphere during application and drying.
-Water-borne IOZS release lower levels of VOC into the atmosphere, below current emission guidelines issued by the Australian Paint Approval Scheme^{xxii} and other industry bodies.
+ZINCANODE® 304 and ZINCGALV® 75, being solvent-borne, release VOC into the atmosphere during application and drying.
+AQUAGALV[®], being water-borne and very low VOC, releases negligible amounts of VOC into the atmosphere, far below current emission guidelines issued by the Australian Paint Approval Scheme^{xxi} and other industry bodies.
 Inorganic zinc silicates do not release any other type of emission into the atmosphere.

-ZINC RICH EPOXY PRIMERS Organic zinc-rich primers contain metallic zinc particles encapsulated in epoxy resin.
+Zinc Rich Epoxy Primers Organic zinc-rich primers contain metallic zinc particles encapsulated in epoxy resin.
 They are used as primers in multi-coat systems, providing outstanding protection that is equivalent to that given by duplex IOZ systems to steel surfaces in a wide range of environments.
-The cost-effectiveness, ease of application, effectiveness as a barrier to salts, water and oxygen and high bond strength to blast cleaned steel of organic zinc-rich primers makes them excellent choices in corrosion protection.
+The cost-effectiveness, ease of application, effectiveness as a barrier to salts, water and oxygen and high bond strength to blast cleaned steel of organic zinc-rich primers makes them excellent choices in corrosion protection, and when considering the overall advantages in comparison to HDG, certainly make them an attractive alternative.
 Process, durability, wastage and emissions of organic zinc-rich primers are the same as for solvent-borne IOZS coatings.
+Can "Duplex Systems" Extend The Life Of Galvanising?